What Is Sales Analysis And How To Carry It Out Efficiently?

 • Downsell: This tracks revenue from lower-priced alternatives offered when a customer declines an upsell.

-This section displays the total revenue for each category and may also illustrate trends over time, like comparing the current week’s performance to the previous week’s.
+This section displays the total revenue for each category and can also illustrate trends over time, like comparing the current week’s performance to the previous week’s.

-Using WPFunnels, you can gather comprehensive data to analyze your sales funnel’s performance, helping you make informed decisions to optimize your sales strategy.
+Using WPFunnels, you can gather comprehensive data to analyze your sales funnel’s performance.
+It helps you make informed decisions to optimize your sales strategy.

 Conclusion